On Demand Pre-recorded Courses

 Unlock your Horse Riding Potential!

-It is well documented that the way a horse rider positions their limbs (alignment) and how stable and supple they are influences the way their horse is able to move (rider biomechanics).
-The more strong and stable, yet supple the rider is, the better they are able to positively influence their horse.
+t is well documented that the way a horse rider positions their body (alignment) and how stable and supple they are influences the way their horse is able to move (rider biomechanics).
+The more strong and stable, yet supple the rider is, the better able they are to positively influence their horse.

-Alignment – is being able to stack your body and limbs correctly.
-So you can get that perfect ears, shoulder, hip and heel line-up and find neutral pelvis and spine, without tension.
+Alignment – is stacking your body and limbs correctly, with each block directly above the one below and not offset to one side.
+This way you can get that perfect ears, shoulder, hip and heel line-up and find neutral pelvis and spine, without tension.

 Stability – is made up of core strength, balance and alignment.
 When you are stable in the saddle you become a more confident rider.
-It becomes easier to give clear aids and allows your horse to move more freely.
+It becomes easier to give clear and concise aids and your horse is able to move more freely.

-Suppleness – comes from a strong core and flexible spine, so that your muscles and ligaments can move your limbs as required, rather than support your body against gravity.
-Improved suppleness will also allow you to ride without aches, pains and stiffness, so you can enjoy your riding more.
+Suppleness – comes from having a strong core and a flexible spine.
+This enables your muscles and ligaments to move your limbs as required, rather than having to support your body against gravity.
+Improved suppleness will also allow you to ride without aches, pains and stiffness, so you and your horse can enjoy your riding more.

-Fran Griffith – Pilates for Horse Riders offers you rider training that is affordable and accessible.
+Fran Griffith – Pilates for Horse Riders offers you rider training that is both affordable and accessible.

 Riding and owning horses is not only expensive, it is time consuming too.
 Exercising (or schooling) your own body is very often the last thought on your mind, but if you want to radically improve your own riding and allow your horse to move better, it shouldn’t be.

-With Fran Griffith – Pilates for Horse Riders you can chose to take part in a Rider specific live Zoom class, or view the On Demand classes for Horse Riders at any time, in any place, or on any device.
+With Fran Griffith – Pilates for Horse Riders you can chose Rider specific live Zoom classes, or opt for the pre-recorded On Demand classes that you can watch at any time, in any place, or on any device.

-Whilst you can chose to follow just the specific Pilates for Riders courses, all of the courses and classes on this website will improve, your alignment, stability and suppleness and enable you to become the rider of your horse’s dreams.
+Whilst you can chose to follow the specific Pilates for Riders courses, all of the courses and classes on this website will improve your alignment, stability and suppleness and enable you to become the rider of your horse’s dreams.